 You could also try Couchsurfing or Housesitting with TrustedHousesitters if you’re looking for free accommodation in Toronto.

 Mid-Range: Chelsea Hotel – I lived here for two weeks when I first moved to Toronto!
-It’s centrally located downtown by Young-Dundas square, right next to a subway station so you can get anywhere else in the city.
+It’s centrally located downtown Toronto by Young-Dundas square, right next to a subway station so you can get anywhere else in the city.

 Enjoyed this post?
 Pin it for later!